RAAKASH/BTP/Pipe Defect/readme.md

  Hence as can be seen the heat transfer coefficient due to radiation is 10% of the conjugate heat transfer, even when the emissivity is as high as 0.85.

 <h3> Results </h3>
-From method A we, it was found that there werent any significant temperature difference.
+From method A, it was found that there werent any significant temperature difference.
 Hence it is concluded that radiation can be safely droped from simulations.